osixia/container-baseimage/README.md

 Latest release: 0.2.0 -  [Changelog](CHANGELOG.md)
  | [Docker Hub](https://hub.docker.com/r/osixia/ubuntu-light-baseimage/)

-A Ubuntu Trusty (16:04) based docker image to build reliable image quickly.
+A Ubuntu 16:04 (Xenial) based docker image to build reliable image quickly.
 This image provide a simple opinionated solution to build multiple or single process image with minimum of layers and an optimized build.

 The aims of this image is to be used as a base for your own Docker images.
 It's base on the awesome work of: [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker)